sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/pipeline-agent-backend/backend.md

 [Example Sensu backend configuration file](../../files/backend.yml) (download)

 The Sensu backend is a service that manages check requests and event data.
-Every Sensu backend includes an integrated transport for scheduling checks using subscriptions, an event processing pipeline that applies filters, mutators, and handlers, an embedded [etcd][2] datastore for storing configuration and state, a Sensu API, a [Sensu web UI][6], and the `sensu-backend` command line tool.
+Every Sensu backend includes an integrated structure for scheduling checks using [subscriptions][33], an event processing pipeline that applies [event filters][30], [mutators][31], and [handlers][32], an embedded [etcd][2] datastore for storing configuration and state, a Sensu API, a [Sensu web UI][6], and the `sensu-backend` command line tool.
 The Sensu backend is available for Ubuntu/Debian and RHEL/CentOS distributions of Linux.
 See the [installation guide][1] to install the backend.

 ## Create event pipelines

-The backend processes event data and executes filters, mutators, and handlers.
+Sensu backend event pipelines process observation data and executes event filters, mutators, and handlers.
 These pipelines are powerful tools to automate your monitoring workflows.
-To learn more about filters, mutators, and handlers, see:
+To learn more about event filters, mutators, and handlers, see:

-- [Guide to sending Slack alerts with handlers][7]
+- [Send Slack alerts with handlers][7]
-- [Guide to reducing alerting fatigue with filters][8]
+- [Reduce alert fatigue with event filters][8]
-- [Filters reference documentation][9]
+- [Event filters reference documentation][9]
 - [Mutators reference documentation][10]
 - [Handlers reference documentation][11]